ifdiego/mathematics/README.md

 # Mathematics

-This repository contains a lot of snippets of code and experiments simulating mathematics and physics formulas.
+This repository contains a lot of snippets of codes and experiments simulating mathematics and physics.

-## Why mathematics
+## Mathematics?
-For such a long time I've been a mathematics enthusiast.
-It was my favorite subject back in school.
-And I'm still curious about it.
-In my free time, if possible, I try to study a little bit.
+I'm really interested in mathematics and I've been an enthusiast for such a long time.
+It was my favourite subject back in school and I'm still cuious about it.
+Always I found some time I try to read/study something about it.

-## Why Lisp?
+## Lisp?
-Since I'm also curious about programming languages, I decided to implement some mathematics experiments in a language I've never seen before.
-I got interested in Functional Programming and took the oportunity to use Common Lisp in this project.
+I'm also interested in programming languagens and got curious about Functional Programming and Common Lisp, so I took the oportunity to implement these experiments in this language.

-## How to run
-To run any example you'll need SBCL installed.

-And then just run:
+## Running an example
+First of all you'll need [SBCL](http://www.sbcl.org) or another Common Lisp interpreter.

+After installed, you can running it by:
 ```
 sbcl --script example.lisp
 ```

-Enjoy.